jjtolton/scryer-prolog-python/examples/docker-conda/README.md

-# Docker Example: Scryer-Python with Conda
+# Docker Example: ScryPy with Conda

-This example demonstrates scrypy integration with Conda/Miniconda environments, including support for NumPy and other C extension packages.
+This example demonstrates ScryPy integration with Conda/Miniconda environments, including support for NumPy and other C extension packages.

 ## NumPy and C Extensions Now Supported! 🎉

-This example uses a custom build of Scryer Prolog with **RTLD_GLOBAL support**, which enables Python C extensions (NumPy, SciPy, pandas, etc.) to work correctly.
+This example uses the **jjtolton/scryer-prolog fork** with **RTLD_GLOBAL support** (branch: `rtld-global-support`), which enables Python C extensions (NumPy, SciPy, pandas, etc.) to work correctly.
 The standard Scryer Prolog release loads libraries with `RTLD_LOCAL`, which prevents C extensions from resolving Python API symbols.

 **Once the RTLD_GLOBAL PR is merged upstream**, you'll be able to use the official Scryer Prolog releases with NumPy and other scientific Python packages.